Actyx/Actyx/web/developer.actyx.com/blog/2020-08-27-from-events-to-erp-bookings.md

 unavailability, we might just implement a retry mechanism.
 In other cases, where certain business rules might prohibit accepting a booking, this will need human intervention, usually by the warehouse logistics manager.
 For that, we may add a user interface displaying a log of the last exported bookings and their error state.
-In a future post, we will explore how to confidently extend an existing solution with such functionality, and deploy it as a new application running ontop of ActyxOS.
+In a future post, we will explore how to confidently extend an existing solution with such functionality, and deploy it as a new application running on top of ActyxOS.